kristiinara/GraphifySwift/README.md

 Currently medium number of instructions is 50, low complexity method ratio is 2, medium coupling between object classes is 20 and number of some depth of inheritance is 1.

 ##### Implementation details
-Number of weighted methods is calculated as follows
+Class complecity is calculated as follows

-    var numberOfWeightedMethods: Int {
+    var classComplexity: Int {
         return self.allMethods.reduce(0) { res, method in
             return res + method.cyclomaticComplexity
         }